Ladies and Gentleman

 Ladies and Gentleman is a 2013 Indian Malayalam-language family drama film written and directed by Siddique and jointly produced by Antony Perumbavoor and Roy C. J. under their production companies Aashirvad Cinemas and Confident Group.
-It stars Mohanlal, Meera Jasmine, Mamta Mohandas, Padmapriya, Mithra Kurian, Krish.
-J. Sathaar and Kalabhavan Shajohn.
+It stars Mohanlal, Meera Jasmine, Mamta Mohandas, Padmapriya, Mithra Kurian, Krish J. Sathaar and Kalabhavan Shajohn.
 The film features original songs composed by Ratheesh Vegha and background score by Deepak Dev.
-Ladies and Gentleman was released in India on 12 April 2013 as a festival release during the time of Vishu.
+Ladies and Gentleman was released in India on 12 April 2013 on the Vishu festival.

 Plot

-Chandrabose, a businessman in Gulf becomes alcoholin after his wife Ashwathy's death.
+Chandrabose, a businessman in the Gulf becomes alcoholic after the death of his wife, Ashwathy.
 Chandrabose likes to keep a low profile and lives a rather carefree life.
-When he comes to Kochi, he saves a young IT professional Sharath out of committing suicide and joins in the firm passing out positive philosophy which takes the firm from a struggling start-up to the top, and makes an impression on Anu, Jyothi, who is Sharath's sister and Chinnu.
+When he comes to Kochi, he saves a young IT professional Sharath from committing suicide and joins in the firm passing out positive philosophy which takes the firm from a struggling start-up to the top, and makes an impression on Anu, Jyothi, who is Sharath's sister and Chinnu.